xiaoxue1117/xiaoxue1117.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Research Scientist at I2R, A*STAR.
 Prior to that, I was a Research Fellow at the Department of Electrical and Computer Engineering (ECE), National University of Singapore (NUS).
 I have received a Ph.D. degree from the National University of Singapore, supervised by Prof. [Haizhou Li](https://colips.org/~eleliha/) (IEEE Fellow) and Prof. [Shuzhi Sam Ge](https://cde.nus.edu.sg/ece/staff/ge-shuzhi-sam/) (IEEE Fellow).
 During my PhD studies, I  was a visiting research scholar at National Institute of Informatics (Japan), supervised by Prof. [Junichi Yamagishi](https://researchmap.jp/read0205283?lang=en).
-I also studied at the Speech Processing Courses Summer School at the University of Crete with Prof. [Yannis Stylianou](https://www.csd.uoc.gr/CSD/index.jsp?custom=yannis_stylianou&lang=en) (IEEE Fellow).
 I received a B.Sc degree from Nanjing University, Nanjing, China in 2017.

 My research interest includes speech synthesis, audio large language models, automatic lyrics transcription, speech recognition, speech-to-singing conversion, singing information processing, music information retrieval and multi-modal processing.
-I have published more than 20 papers in leading journals and conferences, including IEEE/ACM Transaction on Audio, Speech and Language Processing (TALSP), IEEE Transactions on Multimedia (TMM), EMNLP, IEEE Signal Processing Letters (SPL), Speech Communications, IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), AAAI, INTERSPEECH, ACL, IEEE ASRU, IEEE APSIPA ASC, EMNLP, IEEE Spoken Language Technology Workshop (SLT) and Speaker Odyssey.
+I have published more than 20 papers in leading journals and conferences, including IEEE/ACM Transaction on Audio, Speech and Language Processing (TALSP), IEEE Transactions on Multimedia (TMM), EMNLP, IEEE Signal Processing Letters (SPL), Speech Communications, IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), AAAI, INTERSPEECH, ACL, IEEE ASRU, IEEE APSIPA ASC, EMNLP, IEEE Spoken Language Technology Workshop (SLT), and Transactions of the Association for Computational Linguistics (TACL).

 # 🔥 News
+- *2026*: &nbsp;🎉🎉 Our ACL paper has been accepted for publication!
+- *2026*: &nbsp;🎉🎉 Our TACL paper has been accepted for publication!
 - *2025*: &nbsp;🎉🎉 Dr. Gao serves as one of the organizers of AAAI 2026 worshop on audio AI.
 Our AAAI 2026 workshop has been accepted and is now open for submissions! 🌟 Check it in [audio-aaai](https://sites.google.com/view/audio-aaai/home).
 - *2025*: &nbsp;🎉🎉 Dr. Gao serves as one of the advisory board of ICASSP 2026 grand challenge.
 Our ICASSP 2026 grand challenge has been accepted and is now open for submissions! 🌟 Check it in [ICASSP 2026 Cadenza Challenge website](https://cadenzachallenge.org/docs/clip1/intro).
 - *2025*: &nbsp;🎉🎉 Our ICMI CCMI paper has been accepted for publication!